pinot-contrib/pinot-docs/basics/data-import/batch-ingestion/README.md

 #### **Standalone**

-Since pinot is written in Java, you can set the following basic java configurations to tune the segment runner job -
+Since pinot is written in Java, you can set the following basic Java configurations to tune the segment runner job -

 * Log4j2 file location with `-Dlog4j2.configurationFile`
 * Plugin directory location with `-Dplugins.dir=/opt/pinot/plugins`